 The first immediate issue will be increased fines.
 It is important to note that the fines listed do not include the victim fine surcharge or the $5.00 court cost.
 The maximum court portion of the fine for a first, second, or additional subsequent conviction now increases to $1,000, $2,000, and $3,000 respectively.
 According to sub-section 6.3, offences are considered subsequent if they occur within 5 years of previous convictions.
 Each time that a driver continues to use a cell phone while driving, they risk aggressively increased fines at court if convicted.

 Mandatory suspensions will also come into effect.
-The duration of licence suspension for a first, second, or additional subsequent conviction will be 3 days, 7 days, and 30 days respectively.
+The duration of license suspension for a first, second, or additional subsequent conviction will be 3 days, 7 days, and 30 days respectively.

 DEMERIT POINTS CHANGES